 - 1. The property is surrounded on three sides by existing, stable residential uses.
 The conceptual site plan shows the music stage oriented toward the apartment complex.
-Given the difficulty of controlling noise trespass, it is anticipated that the use may create a nuisance for surrounding residents. - 2.
+Given the difficulty of controlling noise trespass, it is assumed that the use will create a nuisance for surrounding single-family and multifamily residents. - 2.
 The applicant has not yet provided information regarding noise mitigation, or specific measures to minimize disruptions to neighbors.
 Per Section 82-9 of the City's Code of Ordinances, the maximum decibel level permissible for any type of sound emitted from a property that is located within 100 feet of a residential district is 85 decibels between 10:00 AM to 10:00 PM and 75 decibels at all other times.

 Therefore, staff recommends denial.
-However, if City Council is inclined to approve, staff recommends the SUP include conditions.
+However, if Planning Commission is inclined to recommend approval, staff recommends the SUP include conditions.
 Examples of noise mitigation measures that have been suggested for similar projects and appropriate for consideration at this location include: